 During adolescent years, socialization extends and expands outside family confines and family interaction decreases (Rubin, Bukowski & Parker, 2006).
-Adolescents begin to expand their social networks into cliques and crowds (e.g., Brown, 1990; Dunphy, 1963), spend more time and experience greater intimacy with friends (e.g., Berndt, 1992 1996; Crosnoe, 2000), form romantic interests and relationships (e.g. Connolly, Furman & Konarski, 2000; Feiring, 1999), and experiment with various identities (McKenna & Bargh, 1998; Rubin et al., 2006).
+Adolescents begin to expand their social networks into cliques and crowds (e.g., Brown, 1990; Dunphy, 1963), spend more time and experience greater intimacy with friends (e.g., Berndt, 1992 1996; Crosnoe, 2000), form romantic interests and relationships (e.g. Connolly, Furman & Konarski, 2000; Feiring, 1999) and experiment with various identities (McKenna & Bargh, 1998; Rubin et al., 2006).
 The construction of a personally meaningful and socially validated identity constitutes a key developmental task of adolescence and is related to psychological well-being (Marcia, 1993).

-Peer relations and the social contexts where they are experienced significantly contribute both to the identify formation process and psychosocial adjustment.
-For instance, adolescent friendships enhance the development of social skills, intimacy, empathy, perspective-taking, and conflict resolution (Berndt, 1992; Buhrmester, 1990; Furman & Buhrmester, 1992; Hartup, 1993) and also reliably predict self-esteem, social adjustment and overall well-being (Berndt, 1996; Hartup, 1992).
+Peer relations and the social contexts significantly contribute to the identified formation process and psychosocial adjustment.
+For instance, adolescent friendships enhance the development of social skills, intimacy, empathy, adoption of perspectives and conflict resolution (Berndt, 1992;

+Buhrmester, 1990; Furman & Buhrmester, 1992; Hartup, 1993) and also reliably predict self-esteem, social adjustment and overall well-being (Berndt, 1996; Hartup, 1992).
 Further, interaction with more extensive peer groups allows social comparison, contributes to the development of shared norms and promotes a sense of belonging, validating further adolescents' development of identity (Brechwald & Prinstein, 2011).

-A number of studies showed that the Internet provides a venue where marginalized teens are able to seek social support (McKenna & Bargh, 1998) and increases feelings of closeness towards these friends (Valkenburg & Peter, 2007).
+A number of studies showed that the Internet provides a room for marginalized teens to seek social support (McKenna & Bargh, 1998) and increases feelings of closeness towards these friends (Valkenburg & Peter, 2007).
 In addition, individuals who initially communicate online are often shown to like each other more than individuals who initially communicate in a face-to-face setting (Bargh, McKenna & Fitzsimons, 2002).
-By using the Internet adolescents report the feeling of being connected to the outside world (Chou, 2001) and are more able to express their "true self" than offline (Amichai-Hamburger, Wainapel & Fox, 2002; Bargh, McKenna & Fitzsimons, 2002).
+Adolescents report the feeling of being connected to the outside world by using the Internet (Chou, 2001) and are able to better express their "true self" than offline (Amichai-Hamburger, Wainapel & Fox, 2002; Bargh, McKenna & Fitzsimons, 2002).

-Such findings are consistent with the "hyperpersonal communication theory" (Walther, 1996) stressing that the audiovisual anonymity and asynchrony of computer-mediated communication promote self-disclosure and control of self-presentation.
-Valkenburg and Peter (2007) found that 15 year olds were more likely than any other younger group to endorse the view that online communication is more effective than offline communication in self-disclosing intimate information; similar findings have been reported among the socially anxious youngsters (Campbell, Cumming & Hughes, 2006; Peris et al., 2002; Peter, Valkenburg & Schouten, 2005).
+Such findings are consistent with the "hyperpersonal communication theory" (Walther, 1996) stressing that the audio-visual anonymity and asynchrony of computer-mediated communication promote self-disclosure and control of self-presentation.
+Valkenburg and Peter (2007) found that 15 year olds were more likely than any other younger group to endorse the view that online communication is more effective than offline communication in self-disclosing intimate information.
+Similar findings have been reported among the socially anxious youngsters (Campbell, Cumming & Hughes, 2006; Peris et al., 2002; Peter, Valkenburg & Schouten, 2005).

-Finally, although the anonymity afforded by the Internet might contribute to self-disclosure and subsequently promote relationship closeness, it can also disinhibit adolescents and lead to negative content in their online interaction.
-Results showed that adolescents are exposed to negative stereotypes and racial prejudice against themselves and others (Tynes, 2009), while racial slurs and negative comments about ethnicity were far more common in unmonitored than monitored chat rooms frequented by young adolescents (Tynes, Reynolds & Greenfield, 2004).
+Finally, although the anonymity offered by the Internet might contribute to self-disclosure and subsequently promote relationship closeness, it can also disinhibit adolescents and lead to negative content in their online interaction.
+Results showed that adolescents are exposed to negative stereotypes and racial prejudice against themselves and others (Tynes, 2009) - however racial slurs and negative comments about ethnicity were far more common in unmonitored than monitored chat rooms frequented by young adolescents (Tynes, Reynolds & Greenfield, 2004).

 Overall results on the effects of Internet use might appear equivocal.
-This can be in part due to the fact that most studies have been cross sectional and correlational, with few longitudinal studies examining the short and long term impact of Internet use.
+In part this can be due to the fact that most studies have been cross sectional and correlational, with few longitudinal studies examining the short and long term impact of Internet use.
 While some Internet researchers support theories suggesting a positive impact of the Internet use on young people (e.g. stimulation hypothesis in online communication; Valkenburg & Peter, 2007), others still suggest that different activities may have different impacts on social and overall well-being and that certain profiles of users might misuse their time online on activities which have short-term benefits (Douglas et al., 2008).

-1.2 "INTERNET ADDICTION" THEORETICAL BACKGROUND AND PREVALENCE
+1.2 MALADAPTIVE ONLINE BEHAVIOURS AND INTERNET ADDICTIVE BEHAVIOUR: THEORETICAL BACKGROUND AND PREVALENCE